 A routine of physical activity can improve insulin sensitivity, mitochondrial density, and the function of cells that line blood vessels.
 This means the base risk factors often leading to serious health issues are improved.

-A comprehensive review published in the journal Circulation Research examined the relationship between physical activity and the prevention of cardiovascular disease
+A comprehensive review published in the journal Circulation Research examined the relationship between physical activity and the prevention of cardiovascular disease.
+Guidelines from health and human services and human services agencies recommend regular exercise for disease prevention.

 The review encompassed data from multiple studies and concluded that regular exercise was associated with a significantly lower risk of developing cardiovascular disease and the following disorders: